Sections In This Article

 From these beginnings, generative art has progressing all the way to AI generated art:

 Algorithmic Drawing and Painting: Algorithms assist artists in creating intricate drawings or paintings by automating certain aspects of the creative process.
-Algorithms can control brush strokes, color selection, or shapes, enabling artists to rapidly and easily explore new techniques and styles while maintaining a level of control over the final output.
+Algorithms can control brush strokes, colour selection, or shapes, enabling artists to rapidly and easily explore new techniques and styles while maintaining a level of control over the final output.

 Data Visualization: Visual artists use algorithms to transform complex datasets into visually comprehensible and aesthetically pleasing representations.
 Through data visualization algorithms, artists depict information using charts, graphs, or interactive installations, allowing viewers to grasp complex information intuitively, resulting in images which are both functional and often beautiful too.